 Does the job description ask for leadership skills?
 Organization?
 Strong communication?
 This question offers a chance to show those skills in action with an anecdote about how you leveraged them during a stressful period at work.
 For example, if you know they’re looking for someone with experience in Jira, you might say, “the first thing I do when I begin feeling stressed about my workload is to make a list.
 I use Jira to outline all my tasks and set corresponding deadlines.”

 Even if you’re coming from an environment where you consistently felt overworked, try not to let your frustration show.
-You want to come across as a consummate professional who’s able to handle the occasional stretch of being overly busy, not someone who’s going to start job searching at the first twinge of feeling overwhelmed.
+You want to come across as a consummate professional who can handle the occasional stretch of being overly busy, not someone who will start job searching at the first twinge of feeling overwhelmed.

 Focus on the stress level